ihaveint/ihaveint/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

+I'm a soon-to-be Ph.D. student in computer science, and who knows when to be an artist!
+I'm still trying to figure out how to describe this 'art', but I'll try to share the journey here somehow.

-- 📫 How to reach me: ihaveint@gmail.com
+- 📫 How to reach me: ihaveint@gmail.com on email, or [@ihaveint](https://twitter.com/ihaveint) on twitter.
-- Everyday, I try to <a href="https://ihaveint.github.io">write</a> where my mind is at!
+- Everyday, I <a href="https://ihaveint.github.io">write</a> where my mind is at!
 - My <a href="https://ihaveint.github.io/interests/">favorite</a> things!
 - Currently reading:
 <ul>